pytorch/xla/TROUBLESHOOTING.md

     _Possible sources_:
     * Direct or indirect uses of `nonzero` introduce dynamic shapes; for example, masked indexing `base[index]` where `index` is a mask tensor.
-    * Loops with a different number of iterations between steps can result in different execution graphs thus require recompilations.
+    * Loops with a different number of iterations between steps can result in different execution graphs, thus require recompilations.

     _Solution_:
     * Tensor shapes should be the same between iterations, or a low number of shape variations should be used.